NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 adjustment iterations are desirable, but this step takes too long.
 And a large ``--ip-per-tile`` can make a difference in images with rather different different illumination conditions but it can also slow down the process a lot.
-It is suggested to decrease ``--max-pairwise-matches`` from the current value of 4000, to perhaps 2000, if it is perceived that the process takes too long.
+Note that the value of ``--max-pairwise-matches`` was set to 1000.
+That should hopefully create enough matches among any two images.
+A higher value here will make bundle adjustment run slower.

 It is very important to have a lot of images during bundle adjustment, to ensure that there are enough overlaps and sufficiently similar